SwissTPH/VivaxModelR/README.md

 install_github("SwissTPH/VivaxModelR")
 ```

-The scripts necessary to reproduce the manuscript figures are situated under [demo/figures_UsingObservedIncidence](https://github.com/SwissTPH/VivaxModelR/tree/main/demo/figures_UsingObservedIncidence).
+The scripts necessary to reproduce the manuscript figures are situated under [demo/figures_UsingObservedIncidence](https://github.com/SwissTPH/VivaxModelR/tree/main/demo/figures_UsingObservedIncidence) (to be used with version [v1.0.1](https://github.com/SwissTPH/VivaxModelR/tree/v1.0.1)).

 The vignette presenting how to use the package is available [here](https://swisstph.github.io/VivaxModelR/articles/vivaxmodelr_delay.html).
 A simplified version of the package without delayed access to treatment is available [here](https://swisstph.github.io/VivaxModelR/articles/vivaxmodelr.html).
-A quick description for developers of the scripts in the package is available [here].
+A quick description for developers of the scripts in the package is available [here](https://swisstph.github.io/VivaxModelR/articles/vivaxmodelr_dev_doc.html).